Lou Bagley: flautist and conductor

 Merle has been a tower of strength for the orchestra over many years.
 She was awarded Life Membership in 2005.
 She was instrumental in establishing and running the Friends of Bay of Plenty Symphonia and organising their annual fundraising concerts.
 Merle’s organisational skills and dedication have long been appreciated in many aspects of the orchestra’s activities.

-Rae is the one surviving member of the original night school orchestra from which the Tauranga Concert Orchestra emerged in 1975.
-For many years Rae was not only a dedicated player but also filled the roles of leader and president.
-Her Life Membership goes back many years.
+Rae was a violinist with the original night school orchestra from which the Tauranga Concert Orchestra emerged in 1975.
+For many years she was not only a dedicated player but also filled the roles of Leader and President.
+Rae continued her support and enthusiasm for the Symphonia long after retiring from playing, and attended most of our concerts throughout her latter years.
+Rae died in 2020 just short of her 97th birthday.

 Norman Sinclair: double bass